Security hologram: 2D / 3D "hologram" images

 Hologram image against counterfeit on a traveller's cheque from American Express, c.
 2012.
 The image has one of the company's logos on it, a Roman Centurion.

 These are by far the most common type of hologram – and in fact they are not holograms in any true sense of the words.
 The term "hologram" has taken on a secondary meaning due to the widespread use of a multi-layer image on credit cards and driver licenses.
 This type of "hologram" consists of two or more images stacked in such a way that each is alternately visible depending upon the angle of perspective of the viewer.
 The technology here is similar to the technology used for the past 50 years to make red safety night reflectors for bicycles, trucks, and cars.

 These holograms (and therefore the artwork of these holograms) may be of two layers (i.e. with a background and a foreground) or three layers (with a background, a middle ground and a foreground).
 In the case of the two-layer holograms, the matter of the middle ground is usually superimposed over the matter of the background of the hologram.
 These holograms display a unique multilevel, multi-color effect.
 These images have one or two levels of flat graphics “floating” above or at the surface of the hologram.
 The matter in the background appears to be under or behind the hologram, giving the illusion of depth.

 Dot matrix

-These holograms have a maximum resolution of 10 micrometers per optical element and are produced on specialized machines making forgery difficult and expensive.
-To design optical elements, several algorithms are used to shape scattered radiation patterns.
+These holograms have a maximum resolution of 10 micrometers per optical element and are produced on specialized machines making forgery very difficult and expensive.
+To design various optical elements, several algorithms are used to shape scattered radiation patterns.

 Flip flop

 Flip-flop hologram master origination is a technique used to produce holograms that display flip-flop effect.
 They are produced with a 2D/3D master shooting system.
 This two channel effect of 2D/3D holograms displays two different images from different angles.
-These holograms are often fabricated using supreme quality material.
+These holograms are often fabricated using metalized polyester or polyvinyl chloride.
 The final master obtained from this flip-flop mastering technique are used to manufacture holograms which gives flip-flop effects.
-Having an excellent blend of 2D/3D and flipping images offers holographic images an excellent depth and a dazzling appeal.
+Producers of Flip-flop holograms often strive to use the perfect blend of 2D and 3D images to create enticing holographic images.